 Year 7 Literacy and Numeracy Catch-up Premium

-Students are identified from their standard scores who may need extra support from the year 7 catch up premium.
+Students who may need extra support from the year 7 catch up premium are identified from their standard KS2 scores.
 We also use year 7 reading and spelling ages and a numeracy paper to decide the best way to use funding, selecting programmes and approaches that we know are effective.

 - Extra numeracy/literacy lessons